- Incoming messages: Sent from Syncmaven to enrichment or destination.

 - Reply messages: Sent from destination or enrichment to Syncmaven.

-.
-Destinations should make a POST
+RPC_URL and RPC_SECRET.
+Destinations should make a POST request

-with Authorization: Bearer ${RPC_SECRET}
+to ${RPC_URL}/<method> with Authorization: Bearer ${RPC_SECRET} in the header.

 Destination flow